The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1993

+Mazin Saga: Mutant Fighter is one of those games that makes you stop and ask, “What did I just play?” in the best way possible.
 Based on the Mazinger Z manga, Mazin Saga blends standard beat ’em up gameplay with one-on-one kaiju-style boss fights.
 As Koji Kabuto in the Mazinger armor, you’ll punch through hordes of mutants before squaring off against screen-filling monsters in cinematic showdowns.
+The beat ‘em up sections are solid, with you using a powerful, extending fist to pummel enemies.
+The sprite work is fantastic, especially the huge, detailed bosses.
+The sheer spectacle of the boss fights and the novelty of the genre mash-up make it an unforgettable experience.

-Why It’s Worth Playing: It’s ambitious, stylish, and way cooler than it has any right to be.
+Why It’s Worth Playing: Mazin Saga is ambitious, stylish, and way cooler than it has any right to be.
+The shift from brawler to versus fighter is executed with such confidence and style that it’s impossible not to be impressed.
 The boss fights alone are worth the price of admission—epic in scale and dripping with anime flair.
+For anyone seeking a truly unique and challenging action game, Mazin Saga is an absolute must-play hidden gem.

 Bishoujo Senshi Sailor Moon